 A. The Southend New Local Plan will play a key role in delivering the Southend 2050 shared ambition and contributes towards a number of relevant 2050 themes and outcomes.

-You may have already made comments on the ‘Southend 2050 Vision’.
+You may have previously made comments on the ‘Southend 2050 Vision’.
 However, it is important that you also make comments on the new Local Plan for Southend.
-Whilst the vision is a starting point in gathering people’s views, the Local Plan has to make choices in the way the limited land and other resources are developed and used and to balance these with other community needs and protecting the local environment.
+Whilst the vision is a starting point in gathering people’s views, the Local Plan has to make choices in the way the limited land and other resources are developed and used.
+It also has to balance these with wider community needs and protect the local environment.

-Q. How does the Local Plan relate to the South Essex Joint Strategic Plan?
+Q. How does the Local Plan relate to the South Essex Joint Strategic Framework?

-A. The Joint Strategic Plan will provide the overall framework for the preparation of more detailed local plans for each of the South Essex Local Authority areas, including the Southend New Local Plan.
+A. The Joint Strategic Framework (JSF) will be a non-statutory document providing a wider context for the preparation of more detailed local plans for each of the South Essex Local Authority areas, including the Southend New Local Plan.

-It will provide the planning policies which cover the whole of South Essex as well as identifying broad strategic growth locations.
-It will sit above the Southend Local Plan and will contain policies which cover issues affecting Southend but which also cross the borough boundary.
+The JSF will provide development principles which cover the whole of South Essex as well as identifying broad areas for growth and enhancement.
+It will guide the Southend Local Plan and will contain policies which cover issues affecting Southend but which also cross the Borough boundary.

 Q. How do I get involved and how can I find out more?

 A. The Refining the Options document is available online for you to read and comment on.
 Hard copies will be available at each of the Council’s libraries and Civic Centre for reference, and further copies can be made available upon request.
 We will be holding online workshops and drop-in sessions which you are more than welcome to come along to for more information and to have your say on the future of the Borough.
 Details of the events will be available on Home | Southend Local Plan

 A. The consultation period will run until 26th October 2021.